BriantOliveira/Personal-Notebook/cs4.md

   \_insert \_to move larger entries one position to the right, thus keeping the entries in the array in order \(as in insertion sort\).
 Thus the largest item is always at the end, and the code for \_remove the maximum \_in the priority queue is the same as for \_pop \_in the stack.
 Program implements a priority queue using this approach.

 * _Linked-list representations \(unordered and reverse-ordered\)._
   Similarly, we can start with our linked-list code for pushdown stacks, either modifying the code for pop\(\) to find and return the maximum or the code for push\(\) to keep items in reverse order and the code for pop\(\) to unlink and return the first \(maximum\) item on the list.

+**Complete Binary Tree**

+* Every level except possibly last is completely filled and nodes are as far left as possible.
+* Almost perfect Binary Tree.
+* Height: O\(log2 n\).